-When it comes to SEO, we want to ensure our clients get any competitive edge available to them.
-One of the more engaging elements of Google’s search results is the ability for organic listings to stand out with image thumbnails.
+When it comes to SEO, we want to ensure our clients get any competitive edge that’s available to them.
+One of the more engaging elements of Google’s search results is the ability for organic listings to stand out with SERP image thumbnails.

-But not every site has access to the thumbnail treatment, specifically the multi-image treatment, which can have a significant impact on CTR.
+But not every site has access to the Google Search thumbnail treatment, specifically the multi-image treatment, which can have a significant impact on CTR.
 I’ve witnessed this situation time and time again, leaving SEO professionals scratching their heads.

 My goal within this guide is to provide more clarity around the situation with actionable tips for troubleshooting image thumbnail issues.
 Before we get into my research, I’ll first provide some background on image thumbnails in Search for context.